Bookings can be made using our online booking system on our website.

 BACP cannot reserve places on events without payment in full.
-Bookings without payment will be held on a provisional basis (excluding workshop choices) and places cannot be guaranteed.
 All bookings are made on a first-come, first-served basis.

-If you have not received written confirmation from BACP within seven days of making your booking, please contact the events team on firstname.lastname@example.org to check your booking has been received.
-BACP cannot be held responsible for non-receipt of booking forms.
+If you've not received a booking confirmation from BACP within seven days of making your booking, please contact the events team on email@example.com to check your booking has been received.

-Payment can be made by credit or debit card (American Express is not accepted) or by cheque.
+Payment can be made by credit or debit card (American Express is not accepted).

-Cancellations of conference/event attendance will be required in writing or by email.
-If there is more than three weeks to the conference/event a refund will be issued in line with the refund policy.
+Cancellations of conference and event attendance will be required in writing or by email.
+If there is more than three weeks to the conference or event a refund will be issued in line with the refund policy.
 Cancellations after this period or failure to attend without prior notification will incur a 100% cancellation charge unless the cancelled place can be resold.
 In this case, we will advise you after the event has taken place and the refund policy will be applied.

-All paid membership subscriptions or payments for services eg journal subscriptions, events etc. will be subject to a 30 days cooling off period from the date of renewal or purchase.
-Certain services such as digital content are exempt from a cooling off period.
+All paid membership subscriptions or payments for services, for example journal subscriptions, events etc will be subject to a 30 days cooling-off period from the date of renewal or purchase.
+Certain services, such as digital content, are exempt from a cooling-off period.

-Any fees paid will be refunded in full to you once a written/emailed request to cancel the service has been received, within the 30 days cooling off period.
+Any fees paid will be refunded in full to you once a written or emailed request to cancel or lapse your membership or service has been received, within the 30 days cooling-off period.

-After the 30 days cooling off period (except digital products and membership subscriptions) any refund for products and services i.e. events, accreditation applications, will be subject to an administration charge of £20 where no fault occurred on behalf of BACP.
+After the 30 days cooling-off period (except downloaded or digital content that have been accessed and membership subscriptions) any refund for products and services ie events, accreditation applications, will be subject to an administration charge of £20 where no fault by BACP occurred.
 We try to refund members by the same method that we received the payment.